Missouri State University Consumer Information Annual Notice

-Equity in Athletics Disclosure Act Report
+Equity in Athletics Disclosure Act report

-This annual report contains participation rates, financial support, and other information on men’s and women’s intercollegiate athletic programs is available through the Associate Director of Athletic Services, 309 Hammons Student Center, Missouri State University, 417-836-5246, or online at http://grfx.cstv.com/photos/schools/mosu/genrel/auto_pdf/2011-12/misc_non_event/2010-eada-report.pdf
+This annual report contains participation rates, financial support, and other information on men’s and women’s intercollegiate athletic programs and is available through the office of Athletic Administration, Missouri State University, 417-836-5244 and online at FederallyMandated.MissouriState.edu/EquityInAthletics.htm.

 The following university officials may be contacted to assist enrolled or prospective students with the following: